miriamkw/GluPredKit/README.md

 - Base Class: `BaseModel`

 Some essential details are:
+- The model class must have the name "Model".
 - The model training must handle predicting trajectories up to the defined prediction horizon.
 - The predict method must output a list of lists of predicted trajectories with 5-minute interval outputs.
 If the model only predicts one value, the model must implement for example linear interpolation to return the predicted trajectories.